How Under-Curing Produces Weak Adhesive Bonds

 Quantifying the degree of cure can be done by:

-– Differential scanning calorimetry (DSC): residual exotherm on re-scan indicates unreacted groups
+– Differential scanning calorimetry (ASTM D3418): residual exotherm on re-scan indicates unreacted groups

 – Dynamic mechanical analysis (DMA): measured Tg compared to expected fully-cured Tg